Eggs as food

 Humans and other hominids have consumed eggs for millions of years.
 The most widely consumed eggs are those of fowl, especially chickens.
-People in Southeast Asia began harvesting chicken eggs for food by 1500 BCE.
+People in Southeast Asia began harvesting chicken eggs for food around 1500 BCE.
 Eggs of other birds, such as ducks and ostriches, are eaten regularly but much less commonly than those of chickens.
 People may also eat the eggs of reptiles, amphibians, and fish.
 Fish eggs consumed as food are known as roe or caviar.

 Hens and other egg-laying creatures are raised throughout the world, and mass production of chicken eggs is a global industry.
 In 2009, an estimated 62.1 million metric tons of eggs were produced worldwide from a total laying flock of approximately 6.4 billion hens.
 There are issues of regional variation in demand and expectation, as well as current debates concerning methods of mass production.
 In 2012, the European Union banned battery husbandry of chickens.